What Are Job Skills and Why Do They Matter?

 A UX designer who leads a team at a tech start-upLeadership Management skills CSS

-Top job skills for 2024
+Top job skills for 2026

 Every year, Coursera compiles a report detailing the top job skills that learners have been developing on the platform.
-The report describes the key skills some 92 million learners have evolved over the past year.
+The report describes the key skills some 92 million learners have developed over the past year.
 If you want to identify the most relevant skills for the near future, you will likely find the following job skills lists useful.

-The report is divided into two sections: a human skills section describing the workplace skills users are developing and a digital skills section representing the technical digital skills users are learning.
+The report is divided into two sections: a human skills section describing the workplace skills users are developing, and a digital skills section representing the technical digital skills users are learning.

-Top workplace skills for 2024
+Top workplace skills for 2026

 • Communication: The ability to effectively communicate ideas to diverse audiences through various media